Have you been wondering what the Paid Leaf is all about?

 I used to wonder years ago, how come these people have so many email addresses… Now I know.

 Don’t get me wrong – collecting an email address is a normal marketing strategy, but it must be done ethically.
-If a business or website owner is involved in email marketing, his duty is to maintain a relationship with the audience.
+If a business or website owner is involved in email marketing, he must maintain a relationship with the audience.

 Collecting emails ethically requires time and a lot of effort.